 Mittinty, Manasi M et al. “Assessment of pain-related fear in individuals with chronic painful conditions.”
 Journal of pain research vol. 11 3071-3077.
 30 Nov.
 2018, doi:10.2147/JPR.S163751

-The information herein on "I Threw Out My Back, What That Means" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "I Threw Out My Back, What That Means" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.